Customers who reach out to customer service departments expect agents to solve their problems quickly and efficiently,...

 Here is an example of how to calculate the utilization rate using real-world numbers:

-(300 minutes total login time / 480 minutes total paid time) x 100 = 62.5% utilization rate
+(350 minutes total login time / 480 minutes total paid time) x 100 = 73% utilization rate

-A common target is to set utilization between 75% and 85%; however, this target varies, depending on the goals of each call center.
-If a call center wants to focus on providing agents time for training, knowledge sharing and team-building activities, then call center leadership must lower the utilization target to give agents this time.
+A common target for a utilization rate is between 75% and 85%.
+However, this target varies depending on the call center's goals.
+If leadership wants to offer agents extensive time for training, knowledge sharing and team-building activities, then they must lower the utilization target to give agents this time.